openstack/storlets/doc/source/writing_and_deploying_storlets.rst

 Storlet Object Metadata
 -----------------------
 Uploading a storlet must be done to a designated container, called by default "storlet".
 The uploaded object must carry the following metadata.
-See the specific langauge guides for more information.
+See the specific language guides for more information.

    ::